 Jyl Gentzler is the Humanist Advisor at Amherst College.
-(She is also the William R. Kenan, Jr. Professor of Philosophy, Director of the Writing Center, and Director of the Teaching and Learning Collaborative)
+(She is also the R. John Cooper '62 Presidential Teaching Professor of Philosophy, Director of the Writing Center, and Faculty Director of the Center for Teaching and Learning.)

 According to the Humanist Manifesto of the American Humanist Association (AHA), Humanism “is a progressive philosophy of life that, without supernaturalism, affirms our ability and responsibility to lead ethical lives of personal fulfillment that aspire to the greater good of humanity.
 The life stance of Humanism— guided by reason, inspired by compassion, and informed by experience— encourages us to live life well and fully.”
 Just recently, the AHA has committed itself explicitly to working for social justice.
 As they explain, "As an ethical worldview based on rationality and scientific reasoning, humanism rejects the divisive superstitions and stereotypes that have long marginalized certain groups of people such as women, people of color and LGBTQ individuals, and denied them their full humanity.